 She uses an integrative methodology and looks for meaningful patterns in her choices of modalities and interventions that are directly influenced by her personal and educational life experiences.
 She uses this self-awareness to recognize roles, identities and behavioral patterns that stem from her own family and professional experiences, which aids in identifying specific patterns in others.

 She applies her personal experiences and multicultural background to her professional counseling practices with a strong reliance on a holistic and person-centered approach.
 She specializes in trauma-informed/trauma-sensitive care, childhood trauma, cultural, gender and racial identity, historical, systemic, interpersonal and transgenerational trauma therapy.
-Some interventions & modalities she utilizes include: Somatic Experiencing®, Core Process Psychotherapy, Compassion-Focused therapy, Mindfulness Based- Cognitive Therapy.
+Some interventions & modalities she utilizes include: Somatic Experiencing®, Core Process Psychotherapy, Compassion-Focused therapy, Mindfulness Based- Therapy.

 Natasha has been working passionately in the mental health field for over thirteen years, first as a behavioral therapist and then as a crisis counselor prior to starting her private practice.
 She was part of a first responder mobile crisis unit (CAHOOTS) for 5 years and worked in 2 mental health clinics as an ongoing counselor for over 3 years.